Climbing Ama Dablam Expedition

 Trekking: 3-5 Hours | Distance: 4 km | Altitude Gain: 610 m | Altitude Loss: 20 m l Accommodation: Lodge I Meal: Breakfast, Lunch, Dinner

-Day 07: Acclimatization, Training, and High Camps
+Day 07: Acclimatization and Training

 Day 08: Base Camp Rest, Puja Ceremony, and Technical Training